 This post is a self-guided tour of Beatles London sights as well as a list of guided tour options.
 From recording studios to concert venues, shops to roof-top performances, London is filled with hot-spots for fans of the Fab Four.
-For those who are desperate to walk in the footsteps of their favourite fellows, here’s our self-guided tour to the Beatles’ London.
-Go direct to the self-guided tour.

 - Guided Tours

 BEATLES SIGHTS IN LONDON

 These sights are organized by neighborhood so that if you are exploring London one neighborhood at a time. you can check out a few significant Beatles locales during your outing.

 You can, of course, visit all the sights in one day.
 This will take you about a half-day depending on how much time you’d like to spend at each location and mode of travel.

 Chances are you will be spending some time in SoHo on your visit to London.
 You might find our post on things to do in Soho helpful.

 It’s a great neighborhood with lots of rock and roll history.
 So naturally, we make several of the below Beatles’ locales during our pay-what-you-wish Rock N Roll London Tour.

 Ronnie Scott’s Jazz Club – 47 Frith Street, London W1D 4HT (map)

 A legend on the London music scene, Ronnie Scott’s Jazz Club sits in the heart of Soho.